pharaox/travelers/README.md

 ## Localization

-This mod is currently available in English, French, and Russian.
+This mod is currently available in English, Russian, and (partially) French.
 For other languages, it uses the original English text as a placeholder.

 ## Features